ibm-cloud-docs/openwhisk/openwhisk_mobile_sdk.md

 ```
 {: codeblock}

 From the command line, type `pod install`.
 This command installs the SDK for an iOS app with a watchOS extension.
 Use the workspace file CocoaPods creates for your app to open the project in Xcode.

 After installation, open your project workspace.
-You may get the following warning when building:
+You might get the following warning when building:
 `Use Legacy Swift Language Version” (SWIFT_VERSION) is required to be configured correctly for targets which use Swift.
 Use the [Edit > Convert > To Current Swift Syntax…] menu to choose a Swift version or use the Build Settings editor to configure the build setting directly.`
 This is caused if Cocoapods does not update the Swift version in the Pods project.
 To fix, select the Pods project and the OpenWhisk target.
 Go to Build Settings and change the setting `Use Legacy Swift Language Version` to `no`.
 Alternatively, you can add the following post installation instructions at the end of you Podfile: